tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 end-to-end IP header, since the IP/UDP/GTP headers of the S1 protocol stack have already been stripped.
-Upon reception of the packet from the EpcEnbApplication, the LteEnbNetDevice will retrieve the RBID from the LteRadioBearerTag, and based on the RBID will determine the Radio Bearer instance (and the corresponding PDCP and RLC protocol instances) which are then used to forward the packet to the UE over the LTE radio interface.
+Upon reception of the packet from the EpcEnbApplication, the LteEnbNetDevice will retrieve the BID from the EpsBearerTag, and based on the BID will determine the Radio Bearer instance (and the corresponding PDCP and RLC protocol instances) which are then used to forward the packet to the UE over the LTE radio interface.
 Finally, the LteUeNetDevice of